 Depending on the hiring manager, recruiter or human resources department - interviewers may not necessarily have as much time to interview as they wish.
 I've seen interviews that last from thirty minutes to a chain of interviews lasting eight hours.
 Regardless, interviewers need to make sure to take advantage of the time spent interviewing and more often than not, they ask questions that don't necessarily give a real understanding of the candidate.…Continue

 The Recruiting and Talent Aquisition Industry has its own unique "language", our vernacular is a jumble of idioms, acronyms, abbreviations, hashtags, and secret codes (well not really).
-It is no secret, however, that the myriad of Recruiting Firms, Headhunters, Corporate HR, and the…Continue
+It is no secret, however, that the myriad of Recruiting Firms, Headhunters, Corporate HR, and the multitude of Experts, have sorted the entire spectrum of the workforce, the Talent Tree, if…Continue

 Added by Neil Elenzweig on November 17, 2016 at 11:39am — No Comments

 As 2016 ends, experts are trying to predict which recruiting trends from this year will carry into 2017, but there is still some debate.
-Regardless of which candidate you voted for— and we’re not picking sides here —no one can deny that, with the election of Trump, the dynamics of American practices…Continue
+Regardless of which candidate you voted for— and we’re not picking sides here —no one can deny that, with the election of Trump, the dynamics of American practices are anticipated to change.
+This does pose some issues with the…Continue

 Added by Pete Jay DuCharme on November 17, 2016 at 11:00am — No Comments

 Finding a great manufacturing employee to fill a position is becoming increasingly more challenging.
 Part of this has to do with the skills gap found in younger generations.
-This does not refer to the gap in skills regarding the actual work that your employees must…Continue
+This does not refer to the gap in skills regarding the actual work that your employees must perform, but more general skills that are useful for any production worker.

 Added by Emma Sturgis on November 16, 2016 at 5:30pm — No Comments